JohannesOehm/FhirExtinguisher/README.md

 Use `./gradlew shadowJar` to compile the project.
 The resulting .jar file will be in `/build/libs/`.

-At the first time, to compile the frontend, you have to run `npm install` (and eventually `npm install --only=dev`) in the `/frontend` folder, as well as `npm run antlr4ts`, since the gradle build script will only invoke webpack and copy the files into the .jar file.
+At the first time, to compile the frontend, you have to run `npm install` (and eventually `npm install --only=dev`) in the
+`/frontend` folder, as well as `npm run antlr4ts`, since the gradle build script will only invoke webpack and copy the files into the .jar file.

 If you get `Process 'command 'cmd'' finished with non-zero exit value 2`, please execute `"node_modules/.bin/webpack"` for the webpack error message.

 ## Building with Docker

-###Build the image
+### Build the image

-`docker build --tag fireextinguisher .`
+Check out the repository, run  `docker build --tag fhirextinguisher .`

-###Start the image in a container
+### Start the image in a container

-`docker run -p 8080:8080 --name fireextinguisher fireextinguisher -f http://hapi.fhir.org/baseR4 -p 8080 -ext`
+Use `docker run --rm -p 127.0.0.1:8080:8080 --name fhirextinguisher fhirextinguisher -f http://hapi.fhir.org/baseR4 -p 8080 -ext` to start and `docker stop fhirextinguisher` to stop.
+Use `docker ps` to check if container is running.

+### Pull from docker hub

+`docker pull wwuimi/fhirextinguisher`

-#### Frontend Development
+## Frontend Development

 You can execute `"node_modules/.bin/webpack-dev-server"` to start an automatically updating version of the frontend.
 Note that the backend will not be executed, so there will not be actual function, but for CSS/Vue.js development this is quite nice.

 ## Running

 Requirements: **Java 8**, GUI tested with **Firefox** and **Chrome**

 Use `java -jar FhirExtinguisher-<version>-all.jar -f http://hapi.fhir.org/baseR4 -p 8080` to start the server on port 8080 on your local machine and connect to the public FHIR R4 server.

 By default, FhirExtinguisher assumes, the server is FHIR R4.
 If you want to connect with a (D)STU3 server, please add `-v stu3` to the command line arguments.